Skip to content

 Unfortunately, there are a lot of issues that need to be addressed.

-Lastly, I believe manufactured home installation needs to be better regulated, I’ve read that 80% of all warranty complaints are due to improper installation.
-It’s vital to have the home setup properly for a long life span.
+I’ve read that 80% of all warranty complaints are due to improper installation so it’s vital to have the home setup properly and checked regularly for level for a long life span.

-Also, our elders and low income families need to be better protected when parks close.
+Also, our elders and low income families need to be better protected when parks close or new owners take over.

 Our 1978 Single Wide Mobile Home Makeover